 The two of them lie there contemplating how not to die and hopefully get off the island, too, when "demoniac figures with faces of white and red and green [rush] out howling."

-But then he snaps back, reminding everyone that they must tend the fire, because…because…
+But then he reminds everyone that they must tend the fire, because…because…

-Samneric and Bill add to the discussion: as much as they like Ralph and all, they would really prefer eating some food to starving to death.
+Samneric and Bill speak up.
+As much as they like Ralph and all, they would really prefer eating some food to starving to death.
 They all head off to the feast.

-Ralph suggests that they could hunt their own pig, but no one seems interested.
-He accepts momentary defeat.
+Maybe Ralph's gang could hunt their own pig?
+No one seems interested, and he accepts momentary defeat.